- Perspectives

 Attribution—who (or what) wrote what?

 Soon, published work will face a critical litmus test—did a human write this?
-The key to any technological advancement hinges on the control and quality of its inputs.
+The key to any tech advancement hinges on the control and quality of its inputs.
 A blockchain's effectiveness depends on the accuracy of its data—an LLM is only as good as the words it ingests.
 While this may not always be the case (as advances in how a machine uses data is rapidly improving), it’s difficult to fake millions of keystrokes over an extended time.

 Security and safety, from idea to publishing